rotty/sqlite2dir/sqlite2dir.1.md

 Normally, *output-directory* must not already exist, and is freshly created by __sqlite2dir__.
 This is not the case when the git mode is used, which can be enabled by any of the __\--git-...__ options, and is automatically enabled when *output-directory* is identified as bare git repository.
-Git mode is described in more detail below.
+Git mode is described in more detail in the section "GIT MODE".

-# GIT MODE

-When *output-directory* already exists, and it contains a git bare repository, the git support is enabled, and a new commit will be added to the repository when the database content changed from the repository `HEAD` commit.
-The commit metadata can be influenced by the various __\--git-...__ options, which are documented below.
-When a bare git repository is detected as destination, __sqlite2dir__ will refuse to operate unless __\--git-name__ and __\--git-email__ are given;
-__sqlite2dir__ will currently not consulting the user's git configuration for these values.

-When *output-directory* does not exist, and any of the __\--git-...__ options is specified, a new bare git repository is created with the given directory.
-The directory name given is taken literally, no ".git" is appended if it is missing.

-Note that __sqlite2dir__ uses `libgit2` for its git support, not the __git__ command-line executable.
-This mean that its resource profile should be very lightweight, making it realistic to run it very frequently with minimal impact to system load, at least for small databases.
-Also, as might be expected, `git` doesn't need to be installed to make use of the git support.

 # OPTIONS